Member Organizations

 Legal and Regulatory Environment

-Italy, as a member of the European Union (EU), is subject to the accounting, auditing, and financial reporting legislation, directives, and regulations issued by the European Commission, which have been transposed into national law.
+Italy, as a member of the European Union (EU), is subject to the accounting, auditing, financial and sustainability reporting legislation, directives, and regulations issued by the European Commission, which have been transposed into national law.

 The EU Regulation EC 1606/2002 and the Legislative Decree 38/2005 required companies to apply IFRS as endorsed by the EU.
 Following this regulation, Legislative Decree 145/2018, restricted the scope and required that IFRS are mandatory only for listed companies monitored by the Commissione Nazionale per le Società e la Borsa (CONSOB).
 In addition, Legislative Decree 145/2018 established that all other companies could choose to apply IFRS or Italian Accounting Standards.